Weekly Planner Template

 About the Weekly Planner Template

-A weekly planner makes it easy for individuals and teams to plan, organize, and manage their entire week.
-Whether you’re rigorous about scheduling or you struggle to keep your calendar updated, you’ll benefit from using weekly schedule templates.
+A weekly planner makes it easy for people and teams to plan, organize, and manage their entire week.
+Whether you’re rigorous about scheduling or you struggle to keep your calendar updated, you’ll benefit from using this weekly schedule template.

-Making a weekly planner is easy.
-Miro’s whiteboard tool is the perfect canvas to create and share a weekly planner.
-Get started by selecting the Weekly Planner Template, then take the following steps to make one of your own.
+Making a weekly planner is easy with Miro's template.
+Get started by selecting the weekly planner template, then take the following steps to make it your own:

-2. Customize your planner.
-The Weekly Planner template allows you to add columns for your weekly to-do lists, priorities, and goals.
+The weekly planner template allows you to add columns for your weekly to-do lists, priorities, and goals.
 Depending on your needs, add sections as necessary.
 Once you add cards for your to-do list items, you can drag them around, add tags, change colors, and assign things to yourself or others.

 When to use a weekly planner